-With Perpetual Swaps and Perpetual Pools all planned to launch in the coming months, the DAO is in a position where it needs to efficiently onboard more high quality developers and advisors, and otherwise allocate TCR resources to effectively grow the Tracer ecosystem.
-It’s increasingly clear that there needs to be some level of expedited and coordinated decision making such that the execution of the Tracer project remains efficient, responsive and competitive within the market, while staying true to its vision.
+With Perpetual Swaps, a dnAMM and Pool Swaps all planned to launch in the coming months, the DAO is in a position where it needs to efficiently onboard more high quality developers and advisors, and otherwise allocate TCR resources to effectively grow the Tracer ecosystem.
+It’s increasingly clear that there needs to be some level of expediated and coordinated decision making such that the execution of the Tracer project remains efficient, responsive and competitive within the market, while staying true to its vision.

 An initiative that some established DAOs have implemented successfully is a “development fund” (for example, Yearn, Sushi and Reef).
 The problem usually solved by a development fund is the ability for large (in terms of membership and activities) and decentralised DAOs to efficiently allocate tokens to growth opportunities and operational expenditure.
-In these cases, development funds have been particularly successful for onboarding talent (Funding Yearn’s Future proposal & Yearn incentives proposal).
+In these cases, development funds have been particularly successful for onboarding talent (https://gov.yearn.finance/t/yip-57-funding-yearns-future/9319 https://gov.yearn.finance/t/proposal-to-make-yfi-more-agile-and-provide-better-incentives-for-talent/7168).
 One problem aimed to be solved by Yearn’s development fund was ensuring that it would have enough YFI and protocol fees to appropriately compensate talent.
 Tracer DAO is now in a position where it can get development resourcing right from the start.

-In order for a growth fund to be successful, a line in the sand needs to be drawn between:
+In order for a development fund to be successful, a line in the sand needs to be drawn between:

-- Those decisions that fall within the remit of the growth fund; and
+- Those decisions that fall within the remit of the development fund; and

-- Those decisions that do not fall within the remit of the growth fund and; therefore, require a formal DAO Proposal and voting process.
+- Those decisions that do not fall within the remit of the development fund and; therefore, require a formal DAO Proposal and voting process.

 As discussed in this Discourse post, Tracer DAO’s Proposal and vote period is currently 4-9 days.
 As the Tracer DAO continues to grow, in both membership and activities, it will become increasingly important for the DAO to do certain things without a 4-9 day delay.